 The news was already the talk of the London art world; then on 17 May 1816, as they were filing into a banquet at the Mansion House, the veteran painter Joseph Farington came alongside Turner to check the details for himself, which he duly noted in his diary: "Turner told me that he had made an engagement to make 120 drawings, views of various kinds in Yorkshire, for a History of Yorkshire, for which he was to have 3,000 guineas.
 Many of the subjects required, he said, he had now in his possession.
 He proposed to set off very soon for Yorkshire to collect other subjects."

-Three thousand guineas – 25 guineas for each watercolor – was a colossal sum.
+Three thousand guineas – 25 guineas for each watercolour – was a colossal sum.
 Yet it was reported that Turner originally asked 40 guineas.
-Since the appearance of Thomas Hearne's Antiquities of Great Britain in the 1770s, watercolor painting and antiquarian publishing had advanced hand-in-hand.
+Since the appearance of Thomas Hearne's Antiquities of Great Britain in the 1770s, watercolour painting and antiquarian publishing had advanced hand-in-hand.
 The recent wars with France fuelled a hunger for images of Britain.
-Farington's own History of the River Thames, illustrated entirely with hand-coloured aquatints, had been a notably lavish example, while the antiquary John Britton had an entire stable of draftsmen and painters busy on projects.
+Farington's own History of the River Thames, illustrated entirely with hand-coloured aquatints, had been a notably lavish example, while the antiquary John Britton had an entire stable of draughtsmen and painters busy on projects.

 But none of these had engaged the scale of capital investment that the publisher Longman committed to The General History of the County of York.
 Seven volumes were planned; apart from Turner's landscape views, the buildings were to be drawn by John Buckler, besides images of tombstones, inscriptions, and other documents.
 The author was Rev. Dr Thomas Dunham Whitaker, vicar of Whalley in Lancashire, who already had a string of scholarly histories to his credit.
 The earliest of these, The History of Whalley, published in 1800, which also happened to be the first such volume for which the young Turner drew the plates.
 Since then, the artist had come a long way.